Creating GREAT Questions for Your Panel Discussion

 The key to any great panel discussion is the quality and clarity of the panel questions.
 Depending on the panel discussion format, panel questions can come from the panel moderator, the audience, or as a follow-up question posed by the panel moderator, a panelist, or an audience member.

 Unless you are a seasoned panel moderator or interviewer, really great questions are a result of intentional thought and preparation.
+This resource will equip you with 10 steps to creating awesomely powerful questions for your panel discussion.

 Top 7 Issues with Non-Prepared Panel Questions